Driveway Sealcoating Cost in Klamath Falls: What Homeowners Are Paying in 2026

 Freeze-Thaw Damage and Surface Prep

 Klamath Falls regularly sees 80 to 100 freeze-thaw cycles per year — among the highest in Oregon.
 This constant expansion and contraction creates extensive cracking in unsealed asphalt.
-Many driveways need significant crack filling before sealcoat can be applied, adding $50 to $200 to the total cost depending on severity.
+Many driveways need significant crack filling before sealcoat can be applied, which can add meaningfully to the total cost depending on severity.

 Driveway Size and Configuration